Building, Plumbing and Heating Supplies

 Concrete Fence posts and gravel boards

 Next fix your gravel boards with galvanised screws inserted at an angle into the fence posts.
-If easier, use steel gravel board clips to secure them into position.
+If easier, use steel gravel board clips to secure them into position or timber cleats.

 Step 3: Fixing a fence panel